11 min

 What did you want to be as a child?
 Were you always drawn to dance or comedy?

 I wanted to do something on TV, I remember that from a young age.
-When I was seven years old, my parents sent me to folk dances, and I didn't shy away from it.
-There was a great group there, but as I got older and saw that my classmates were going to football, hockey, boxing and various other matches and I was dancing there in that costume... well.
+When I was seven, they put me in folk dances because of my parents, and I didn't shy away from it.
+There was a great group there, but as I got older and saw that my classmates were going to football, hockey, boxing and various other matches and I was dancing there in that costume… well.
 But I really liked the attention, even when we were performing, I liked being the center of attention.
-I also got it from my father, who was a great entertainer when it came to family celebrations and he knew how to naturally attract that attention.
+I also got it from my father, who was a great entertainer when it came to family celebrations and knew how to naturally attract that attention.
 I really liked it, so yes, I wanted to be an entertainer from a young age.

-So why did you go to study at the Faculty of Performing Arts if you wanted to be an entertainer?
+So why did you go to study at the Faculty of Dramatic Arts if you wanted to be an entertainer?

 It was purely out of calculation, because at that time I started doing breakdancing and we had a lot of performances.
-I wanted to spend as little time as possible at university learning and studying so that I could devote my free time to dancing.
-Some of my friends, who also danced but went to other universities, studied seven books and I went to school with a swimming cap and swimsuit.
-I swam and then went dancing.
+I wanted to spend as little time at university as possible learning and studying so that I could devote my free time to dancing.
+Some of my friends, who also danced, but went to other universities, studied seven books and I went to school with a swimming cap and swimsuit.
+I swam and then I went dancing.
 It was great, during the week I had football, volleyball, some theory and didactics of sports, you learn that and then I danced and rode around Slovakia with Laci Strike.

 Can you tell me more about performing with Laci?